Royal Rumble (1997)

-The 1997 Royal Rumble was the 10th annual Royal Rumble professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on January 19, 1997, from the Alamodome in San Antonio, Texas.
-As has been customary since 1993, the Royal Rumble match winner received a world championship match at that year's WrestleMania.
-For the 1997 event, the winner received a match for the WWF Championship at WrestleMania 13.
+The 1997 Royal Rumble was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the 10th annual Royal Rumble event and took place on January 19, 1997, from the Alamodome in San Antonio, Texas.
+The event was based around the men's Royal Rumble match, a modified 30-man battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time and the winner received a WWF Championship match at WrestleMania 13.

 The main event saw Shawn Michaels defeat Sycho Sid to win the WWF Championship.
-The main match on the undercard was the 1997 Royal Rumble match, which Stone Cold Steve Austin won after last eliminating Bret Hart.
+The main match on the undercard was the 1997 Royal Rumble match, which "Stone Cold" Steve Austin won after last eliminating Bret Hart.
+This was the third Royal Rumble event in which the titular match was not the main event, after the inaugural 1988 event and the 1996 event.
 Additionally, Vader defeated The Undertaker, and Hunter Hearst Helmsley defeated Goldust to retain the WWF Intercontinental Championship.

 The attendance of 60,477 was the highest recorded live crowd in the Royal Rumble's history until the 2025 edition of the event.
-In addition to hometown hero Shawn Michaels going for the WWF championship, the WWF was working with the Mexico based Lucha Libre AAA World Wide (AAA) promotion, and had several wrestlers from that company participate in the Royal Rumble match, as well as in a number of undercard matches.
+In addition to hometown hero Shawn Michaels going for the WWF championship, the WWF was working with the Mexican promotion Lucha Libre AAA Worldwide (AAA) and had several of its wrestlers participate in the Royal Rumble match, as well as in a number of undercard matches.
+Later on in 2025, WWE acquired AAA, with a select few of its wrestlers subsequently appearing in the annual Royal Rumble match.

 Production

 Background

-The event was held at the Alamodome in San Antonio, Texas.
+The 10th annual Royal Rumble event was held at the Alamodome in San Antonio, Texas.

-The Royal Rumble is an annual gimmick pay-per-view (PPV) produced every January by the World Wrestling Federation (WWF, now WWE) since 1988.
-It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, which were dubbed the "Big Four", and was considered one of the "Big Five" PPVs, along with King of the Ring.
-It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
-The match generally features 30 wrestlers and the winner traditionally earns a world championship match at that year's WrestleMania.
+The Royal Rumble is an annual professional wrestling event, produced every January by the World Wrestling Federation (WWF, now WWE) since 1988; that first event was a television special before it became an annual pay-per-view (PPV) beginning in 1989.
+It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four", and was considered one of the "Big Five" PPVs with the addition of King of the Ring in 1993.
+It is named after and centered on the men's Royal Rumble match.
+The 10th Royal Rumble event was scheduled to be held on January 19, 1997, from the Alamodome in San Antonio, Texas.

+The Royal Rumble match is a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time, and the match generally features 30 wrestlers.
+Since 1993, the winner earns a world championship match at that year's WrestleMania.
 For 1997, the winner earned a match for the WWF Championship at WrestleMania 13.
-The 1997 event was the 10th event in the Royal Rumble chronology and was scheduled to be held on January 19, 1997, from the Alamodome in San Antonio, Texas.